 Unfortunately, cheerful cooperation can be rare among neighbours.
 Budgetary constraints, neighbourhood traditions, and flat out stubbornness can all be the source behind one neighbour’s refusal to pay for a new fence.

 The first step towards resolution should be to try and work it out among yourselves.
 If your neighbour cannot afford a new fence, but is not opposed to one being constructed, you may want to consider working out a payment option, or simply footing the bill yourself.

-If you are able to come to some sort of mutual agreement, it’s a good idea to check your municipality’s website to see if there is an official document available to let you put your agreement in writing –such as this form created by the City of Toronto.
+If you are able to come to some sort of mutual agreement, it’s a good idea to check your municipality’s website to see if there is an official document available to let you put your agreement in writing.

 If you and your neighbour cannot reach an agreement regarding the erection of your new fence, you may need to refer to your municipality’s governing regulations.
 In Ontario, we have the Line Fences Act.